 There are products today that offer tangible improvements to these key areas.
 Our on-staff, certified aesthetician can advise you in the methods and systems to smooth skin and fade age spots.

-What are the different techniques used at Plastic Surgery Associates for liposuction?
+What are the different techniques used by Darrell L. Henderson, MD for liposuction?

 What if I gain weight after the surgery?